Metropolitan Borough of Walsall: History

 The four urban districts were all within the administrative county of Staffordshire, in a two-tier structure with Staffordshire County Council providing county-level services.
 Walsall itself was a self-governing county borough, independent from the county council, but was still deemed to be part of Staffordshire for ceremonial purposes.

 A review of local government in the West Midlands area was carried out under the Local Government Act 1958, culminating in the West Midlands Review Order 1965, which merged many of the districts in the area with effect from 1 April 1966.
 Darlaston and Willenhall were both absorbed into the county borough of Walsall, whilst the two urban districts of Brownhills and Aldridge merged to become Aldridge-Brownhills Urban District.
 At the same time, there were also more minor boundary adjustments with neighbouring areas around the edges of the new districts.

 The new arrangements were relatively short-lived.
 Under the Local Government Act 1972, local government in the area was reviewed again, with Walsall County Borough and Aldridge-Brownhills Urban District merging to become the Metropolitan Borough of Walsall on 1 April 1974.
 On the same date the area became part of the new metropolitan county of West Midlands.
 For the next twelve years there was a two-tier structure in place, with West Midlands County Council providing higher county-level services.
 The county council was abolished in 1986.

 There were adjustments to some of the boundaries between Walsall and its neighbours in 1994.

 Governance

 Parliamentary constituencies

-The residents of the Metropolitan Borough of Walsall are represented in the British Parliament by Members of Parliament (MPs) for three separate parliamentary constituencies.
-Since the 2017 General Election, Walsall North has been represented by Eddie Hughes MP (Conservative), Walsall South by Valerie Vaz MP (Labour) and Aldridge-Brownhills by Wendy Morton MP (Conservative).
-The borough is part of the West Midlands constituency in the European Parliament.
-Prior to Brexit in 2020, the West Midlands region elected seven MEPs.
+Since the 2024 general election, the residents of the Metropolitan Borough of Walsall have been represented in the UK Parliament by Members of Parliament (MPs) for four separate parliamentary constituencies.
+Two, Walsall and Bloxwich and Aldridge-Brownhills fall wholly within the borough and are represented by Valerie Vaz (Labour) and Wendy Morton (Conservative) respectively.
+Parts of the borough are within the constituencies of Wolverhampton North East and Wolverhampton South East, represented by Sureena Brackenridge and Pat McFadden (both Labour) respectively.

+Prior to Brexit in 2020, the borough was part of the West Midlands constituency in the European Parliament.
+The West Midlands region elected seven MEPs.